This position offers generous sign on bonus to external hires.

 15% - weekend days

-Department: Radiology - Interventional Rad FTE: 1.0 Part Time Shift: Rotating
+Department: Radiology - General FTE: 0.90 Full Time Shift: Nights

-Position Summary: Under general direction, provide patient services in a Level I Trauma Center.
-Manage, coordinate, organize, and maintain supplies, equipment and technology used in each invasive radiographic area (Interventional Radiology or Cardiac Catheterization Lab).
-Provide clinical radiologic care by using radiographic imaging modalities and procedures used in the diagnosis and treatment of disease, disability, impairment and illness.
+Position Summary: Under the general supervision of the Shift Supervisor, provide patient services in a Level I Trauma Center.
+Perform radiographic procedures for Diagnostic Radiology, apply principles of radiation protection.
 The delivery of quality service and positive interaction with customers is critical to the completion of all tasks.
 Ensure adherence to Hospitals and departmental policies and procedures.
 Patient care assignment may include; Neonate, Pediatric, Adolescent, Adult and Geriatric age groups.

 Education: Essential: * Program Graduate Education specialization: Essential: * Comm on Allied Health (AMA), or Accredited ED Program

-Credentials: Essential: * CPR for Healthcare/BLS Prov or Prof Rescuers w/in 30 days * American Registry of Radiologic Technologists License * Intermediate Life Support Certification w/in 6 months * NM Medical Imaging and Radiation Therapy Program Lic NMMIRTP
+Credentials: Essential: * CPR for Healthcare/BLS Prov or Prof Rescuers w/in 30 days * American Registry of Radiologic Technologists License * NM Medical Imaging and Radiation Therapy Program Lic NMMIRTP

 Physical Conditions: Heavy Work: Exerting 50 to 100 pounds of force occasionally, and/or 25 to 50 pounds of force frequently, and/or 10 to 20 pounds of force constantly to move objects or people.
 Physical Demand requirements are in excess of those for Medium Work.